natrine/number-lines/README.md

 ### what YOU have to change to use this program:
 the filename

-### what YOU can change, but don't have to, to use this program:
+### what YOU can change, but don't have to, to use this program (this is SUPER OPTIONAL):
 the dataStrip command and the dataOriginal command
+>i only made these bc i was bored, don't use or worry about them if you just wanna get your lines numbered

 if you want to make this program better, make a fork of this then change whatever you want Lol.